-Commonly known as Yu Char Kway in Southern China, Youtiao, or Chinese fried dough, is a wheat-based delicacy that has been enjoyed in China and other Asian countries since the Southern Song Dynasty (1127 – 1279).
+Commonly known as Yu Char Kway in Southern China, Youtiao, fried dough sticks, or Chinese fried dough, is a wheat-based delicacy that has been enjoyed in China and other Asian countries since the Southern Song Dynasty (1127 – 1279).
 Youtiao is commonly enjoyed over breakfast, and it makes great accompaniments for soy milk, rice congee, sugared milk, or plain milk.

 The fried dough is usually long, and the donuts are made so that they easily come apart into two long parts.
 Youtiao has acquired many names over the years, and in many regions of the world, it goes by several other names like Chinese oil stick, fried breadstick, Chinese cruller, Chinese doughnut, Chinese fried churro, and others.

 Youtiao is made from wheat dough which is made by combining wheat flour, salt, baking powder, and baking soda, egg whites, and salt.
 The recipe can be tweaked to include other ingredients like milk depending on your preference.

 On average, a youtiao is about 8 inches (20 cm) long.
 It is also about ¼ inch wide, and 4 inches thick.
 It is, by no means, a small snack, and just a couple are enough to keep you satiated.
 Seeing as they are made from dough, they have a chewy but soft consistency on the inside, but the top is almost always crunchy, especially when the oil is at the right temperature (375°F or 190°C).